thingswebuilt/thingswebuilt-site/content/posts/navigating-further-in-the-spectrum.md

 ### Objective of the Tests: ###
 Our primary objective was to scrutinize each sensor's accuracy and consistency.
 We aimed to see how closely each sensor's readings matched the actual distances, and whether any sensor's performance was significantly influenced by the testing conditions.
-The data gathered would not only guide our sensor selection for our own robot but also serve as a beacon for other PiWars competitors navigating the complex terrain of sensor technology.
+The data gathered would not only guide our sensor selection for our own robot but also serve as a beacon for other Pi Wars competitors navigating the complex terrain of sensor technology.
 In the next section, we will delve into the results of these tests, providing a clear and detailed comparison between our empirical findings and the datasheet specifications of each sensor.

 ## Test Results and Analysis ##